 - Open the Install.rdf file with a text editor

-- Replace line 33 with the following line of code and Save the file:
+- Replace line 33 with the following line of code and then, Save the file:

 - Navigate to the /adsense/components/ folder and open nsAdsensenotifier.js with a text editor